Root Canal Austin TX

 It is a painful condition with symptoms like sensitivity to hot and cold, inflammation, discomfort, pus, infected area becoming warm, red and swollen, tenderness, bad taste and breath, pain on biting, and a loose tooth.
 Risk factors of dental pulp infection can be tooth loss and abscess.
 Such a case can be unpleasant and may need immediate dental attention, and if not treated on time, the infection can spread to surrounding tissues.
 The root canal procedure is helpful in treating dental pulp infection cases.
 The symptoms mentioned earlier are all indications of a root canal procedure.
-At Dr. Emily Zaramella, DDS, we have dental experts who can assist you in such cases.
+At Emily Ianno Zaramella, DDS, we have dental experts who can assist you in such cases.

 Procedure Of A Root Canal

 Before beginning the procedure, our dentist shall take x-rays to check the extent of damage and any surrounding bone infections.
 Local anesthesia is given, and to keep the area saliva free, a rubber dam will be placed around the tooth by our dentist.

 The tooth will then be cleaned using special dental cleaning tools, and the infected pulp, and the damaged part of the nerve, will be removed.
 This is done by creating an access hole in the tooth using a drill.
 Through this process, the insides of a tooth are entirely cleared up.
 The cleared area is then made germ-free to avoid any re-occurrence.